emtee40/SurvivalManual-wiki/Kits.md

 In preparing your survival kit, select items that are multipurpose, compact, lightweight, durable, and most importantly, functional.
 An item is not good if it looks great but doesn't do what it was designed for.
 Items should complement each other from layer to layer.
 A signal mirror in your pocket can be backed up by pen flares in your LBE and a signal panel in your rucksack.
 A lighter in your pocket can be augmented by a magnesium bar in your LBE and additional dry tinder in your rucksack.

 Your survival kit need not be elaborate.
 You need only functional items that will meet your needs and a case to hold the items.
-For the case, you might want to use a bandage box, soap dish, tobacco tin, first-aid case,  or another suitable case.
-This case should be
+For example, you might want to use a bandage box, soap dish, tobacco tin, first-aid case, or another suitable container.
+This container should be:

 * Water-repellent or waterproof
 * Easy to carry or attach to your body